All you need to know before going to Granary Road Active Learning Park.

 Orchard Tree House

 This exhibit is primarily for kids 5 and up although some kids a bit younger may enjoy it too.
 My 8 year old loved it, my 5 year old liked it but found all the kids a little intimidating inside the tree house.
-There are climbing tunnels to get up or a set of stairs, twisty slides and a pear zipline (that is manned and has a height requirement and weight limit).
+There are climbing tunnels to get up or a set of stairs and slides to get down.

 This area had a couple bat caves you could walk through with animatronic bats on the ceiling (not yet operational) and some real (but not alive) bats in a display case.